radareorg/iaito/docs/source/contributing/code/development-guidelines.rst

 Updating the Git Submodules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Git submodules play a major part in Cutter.
-This, because Cutter is powered
+Git submodules play a major part in Iaito.
+This, because Iaito is powered
 by radare2, its parent project, and it tries to stay up-to-date with its
 recent version, which allows us to implement new features, and enjoy bug
 fixes and performance improvements on radare2.
 Often, we need to update
 the radare2 submodule or the others, to push their most recent
-version to Cutter.
+version to Iaito.

 You can view the list of all the submodules from the cutter root folder with: